Noticing Empath Characteristics

 Like I hate, HATE corduroy.
 I don't like the sound of it when I move in corduroy.
 I don't like the feel of corduroy.
 However, I LOVE the texture and taste of Golden Corral's bread pudding.
 Oh, and my sister in law's cheese cake.

 I also really hate driving at night down the country roads that I have to drive on to get home, because some people do not turn off their bright lights.
+Bright lights are usually an issue for someone with a seizure disorder.

 15. Empaths are great listeners.